The Nordic Thunder of Formula One

 Unsurprisingly, the first Nordic F1 driver was a Swede.
 Joakin “Jo” Bonnier competed as early as 1956 and continued to compete all the way to 1971 when he was already facing his much younger countrymen Ronnie Peterson and Reine Wisel.
 Bonnier achieved a total, one victory during his nearly 15 year career.

-Ronnie Peterson (pictured left), the Super Swede, was unquestionably the most succesful Swedish driver in history, achieving 10 victories during his career and would have had a realistic shot at the 1978 championship.
+Ronnie Peterson (pictured right), the Super Swede, was unquestionably the most succesful Swedish driver in history, achieving 10 victories during his career and would have had a realistic shot at the 1978 championship.
 Unfortunately, Peterson died from complications in the aftermath of an accident in the Italian Grand Prix.
 The accident made even more tragic by the fact that three of his fellow competitors threw the race in order to save him from his car’s wreckage.
 Peterson still managed to posthumously land second in the over-all standings at the end of the season (the season was won by the American Mario Andretti).

 The last Swedish driver to compete, before Marcus Ericsson who is now entering the sport, was Stefan Johansson who competed between 1983 and 1991.
 Johansson’s career was very spotty (he made two unsuccessful bids to enter in 1980) although to his credit he achieved 12 podiums in his day.
 His best standing was 5th in the championship in 1986, the second and last of his two seasons at Ferrari.
 Johansson’s last couple of years were ungraceful, driving for the non-competitor teams Onyx, AGS and Footwork.
 Technically the last race Johansson participated in was in 1989 as the following years his teams were unable to qualify for races.